juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 kubectl -n kube-system set env daemonset/juicefs-csi-node -c juicefs-plugin JUICEFS_MOUNT_IMAGE=juicedata/mount:v1.0.3-4.8.3
 ```

-When mount pod image is set globally, you can even change mount pod image for specified application pods, by [overriding the mount pod image in the StorageClass definition](#override-in-sc), since it has higher precedence over CSI Node environment settings.
+When mount pod image is set globally, you can even change mount pod image for specified application pods, by [overriding the mount pod image in the StorageClass definition](#overwrite-in-sc), since it has higher precedence over CSI Node environment settings.

-### Configure StorageClass to specify mount pod image {#override-in-sc}
+### Configure StorageClass to specify mount pod image {#overwrite-in-sc}

 If you need to use different mount pod image for different applications, you'll need to create multiple StorageClass, and specify the desired mount pod image for each StorageClass.